tab0r/Neural.Swarms/Notes/Neural_Swarms_Project_Proposal.md

 **Next Step**

 I have a simulation engine in which I can build agents and deterministic strategies.
-Using this engine I have succesfully trained basic navigator neural agents which perform as well as the deterministic strategy.
-The next step is to implement reinforcement learning in the engine and hopefully train neural agents which outperform the deterministic strategy.
+Using this engine I have successfully trained basic navigator neural agents which perform as well as the deterministic strategy.
+The next step is to explore reinforcement learning in the engine and hopefully train neural agents which outperform the deterministic strategy.
 Performance is measured case-by-case, as different simulations have different goals.

 **Data**